terra-ops/terra-app/docs/commands.md

 # Rebuild environment from another drupal site via drush alias

-# To rebuild from the source alias defined in your app's .terra.yml file:
+# To rebuild from the source alias defined in your project's .terra.yml file:
 #
 # .terra.yml:
 # |  rebuild_source: @source_alias